wpilibsuite/allwpilib/README.md

 - A C++ compiler
     - On Linux, GCC works fine
-    - On Windows, you need Visual Studio 2015 (the free community edition works fine).
+    - On Windows, you need Visual Studio 2017 (the free community edition works fine).
       Make sure to select the C++ Programming Language for installation
 - [ARM Compiler Toolchain](http://first.wpi.edu/FRC/roborio/toolchains/)
   * Note that for 2017-2018 and beyond, you will need version 5 or greater of GCC
 - Doxygen (Only required if you want to build the C++ documentation)
+- Java 11 JDK

 ## Setup